qkeddy/anaplan-audit-history/README.md

 1. Fork and clone project repo.
 2. Runtime environment requires `Python 3.11.1` or greater.
-3. Using `pip install`, download and install the following Python libraries `pandas`, `pytz`, `pyjwt`*, `requests` and `apsw`.
+3. Using `pip install`, download and install the following Python libraries `pandas`, `pytz`, `pyjwt`**, `requests` and `apsw`.
 4. Create an Anaplan device authorization code grant.
 More information is available [here](https://help.anaplan.com/2ef7b883-fe87-4194-b028-ef6e7bbf8e31-OAuth2-API).
 5. Assign the Anaplan user executing the runtime the role of [Tenant Auditor](https://help.anaplan.com/e4588d12-fb85-4064-b204-677c603713a7-Tenant-auditor).
 6. Review the `settings.json` file and set the following values:
+    - Set the `"authenticationMode"` to either `basic`, `cert_auth`, or `OAuth` (case-sensitive)
+    - If using `cert_auth`, then provide proper paths and the filename of the Public Certificate and the Private Key.
+Note that both files need to be in a PEM format.
+Please see the [Interactive Certificate Authority (CA) certificate guide](https://support.anaplan.com/interactive-certificate-authority-ca-certificate-guide-437d0b63-c0be-4650-9711-0d3370593697), if you need to convert your MIME certificates to the required format to support Anaplan Certificate authentication.
-    - Set the ` "rotatableToken"` key to either `true` or `false` depending on how your `Device Grant OAuth Client` has been configured.
-Note this implementation only supports Device Grant OAuth Clients.
+    - If using `OAuth`, set the `"rotatableToken"` key to either `true` or `false` depending on how your `Device Grant OAuth Client` has been configured in the Anaplan Administrative Console.
+Note this implementation only supports Device Grant OAuth Clients and not Authorization Code Grants.
+If `"rotatableToken"` is set to `true`, then it is recommended that the `Refresh token lifetime` is set to a longer duration than the default 43,200 seconds.
+Using the default require an end-user to re-authenticate the device after 12 hours.
     - Depending on your Anaplan instance, please review the `"uris"` key and update any base URI depending on your Anaplan region.
     - Update the `"anaplanTenantName"` to the name of your tenant.
     - Under the `"targetAnaplanModel"` key, update the name of your Workspace and Model.
 Please use the actual Workspace and Model names and ***not*** the IDs.
     - If there is ever the requirement to reset the extracted audit data, set the `"lastRun"` to `0`

-* Note - if you previously installed `jwt`, you will need to perform a `pip uninstall jwt` ***before*** you install `pyjwt`.
+** Note - if you previously installed `jwt`, you will need to perform a `pip uninstall jwt` ***before*** you install `pyjwt`.

 ## Usage

+1. If using basic authentication, then please start the Python script with the arguments `-u` and `-p` followed by your username and password.
+    - Example: `python .\main.py -u your_user_name -p your_password`

-1. When executing the first time on a particular device, open the CLI in the project folder and run `python3 Main.py -r -c <<enter Client ID>>`.
+2. If using OAuth, when executing the script for the first time on a particular device, open the CLI in the project folder and run `python .\main.py -r -c <<enter Client ID>>`.
 This will return a unique URI that needs to be opened with browser that has never logged into Anaplan (e.g. Chrome Incognito Browser).
 The OAuth workflow will then require an Anaplan non-SSO (exception user) to login to Anaplan to authenticate and register the device ID.

 ![image](./images/anaplan-audit-export-device-registration.gif)

-2. After the above step, the script can be executed unattended by simply executing `python3 Main.py`.
+3. After the above step, the script can be executed unattended by simply executing `python .\main.py`.
+Please note that this also applies to using the script with certificate authentication.

 ![image](./images/anaplan-audit-export-execution.gif)

-3. To see all command line arguments, start the script with `-h`.
+4. To see all command line arguments, start the script with `-h`.

 ![image](./images/anaplan-audit-export-help.gif)

-4. To update any of the Anaplan API URLs or other Anaplan Model configurations, please edit the file `settings.json` stored in the project folder.
+5. To update any of the Anaplan API URLs or other Anaplan Model configurations, please edit the file `settings.json` stored in the project folder.

 Note: The `client_id` and `refresh_token` are stored as encrypted and salted values in a SQLite database that is automatically created upon execution.
 As an alternative, solutions like [auth0](https://auth0.com/) or [Amazon KMS](https://aws.amazon.com/kms/) would further enhance security.